robinhayward/RCHGestureGuide/README.md

 RCHGestureGuide
 ===============

-A tool to display gesture hints to your users on any screen or interface area of your application.
+A tool to display gesture hints to your users on any area of user interface area of your application.

+Allow the user to dismiss and remove guides for different areas of your applications and re-enable them on demand.

+Easily customize the icons and animations.

 ## Usage